Controlled Substance Storage & Handling Compliance

 if entry.operator_id == approver_id:

-raise ValueError("DEA violation: Operator cannot approve own transaction.")
+raise ValueError("DEA violation: operator cannot approve own transaction.")

 if entry.schedule == Schedule.II and entry.status != TransactionStatus.PENDING_APPROVAL: